 Walden University is an accredited institution offering Master of Public Health, Doctor of Public Health, PhD in Public Health, and BS in Public Health degree programs online.
 Walden’s MPH program has received Council on Education for Public Health (CEPH) accreditation.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Program accreditation: The Council on Education for Public Health (CEPH) Board of Councilors acted at its September 6, 2019, meeting to accredit the Master of Public Health program at Walden University for a five-year term.
 Based on CEPH procedures and the documentation submitted, the program’s initial accreditation date will be recorded as February 3, 2018.
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and programs of public health.
 CEPH accreditation provides assurance that the program has been evaluated and met accepted public health profession standards in practice, research, and service.
-For a copy of the final self-study document and/or final accreditation report, please contact the School of Health Sciences dean ([email protected])
+For a copy of the final self-study document and/or final accreditation report, please contact the dean of the College of Health Sciences and Public Policy ([email protected]).

 Note on certification: The National Board of Public Health Examiners (NBPHE) offers the Certified in Public Health (CPH) credential as a voluntary core credential for public health professionals.
 Individuals who have a bachelor’s degree and at least five subsequent years of public health work experience will be eligible to take the CPH exam.
 However, for individuals without these qualifications, a candidate must be a graduate of a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 Walden’s MPH program’s initial CEPH accreditation date was recorded as February 3, 2018.